Chapter 3.9

 Safety Fencing:

-- Safety fencing is still needed in some collaborative applications today and in the future.
+- Safety fencing is still necessary in some collaborative applications today and will continue to be so in the future.

 - Fences take on new roles, such as demarcating a collaboration area from ordinary workspaces and walkways.